kriszyp/lmdb-js/README.md

 ## LevelUp

 If you have an existing application built on LevelUp, the lmdb-js is designed to make it easy to transition to this package, with most of the LevelUp API implemented and supported in lmdb-js.
 This includes the `put`, `del`, `batch`, `status`, `isOperation`, and `getMany` functions.
 One key difference in APIs is that LevelUp uses asynchronous callback based `get`s, but lmdb-js is so fast that it generally returns from `get` call before an an event can even be queued, consequently lmdb-js uses synchronous `get`s.
-However, there is a `levelup` export that can be used to generate a new store instance with LevelUp's style of API for `get` (although it still runs synchronously):
+However, there is a `levelup` export that can be used to generate a new database instance with LevelUp's style of API for `get` (although it still runs synchronously):
 ```
 let dbLevel = levelup(db)
 dbLevel.get(id, (error, value) => {